 So what is this article actually about?

 Well, I’m glad you asked.
 Believe it or not, this article wasn’t written to slate teaching, nor to try and persuade you that your job is good or bad.
 The reason I wrote this article was to share with you my experience, as well as how I got out of the game.

 I had known for a while that I wanted to get out of teaching, but I was scared, and also I didn’t quite know how to make my exit or what to go into.
 After all, by the age of 30 you’re supposed to have figured out what to do, right?
 Re-skilling at this age would feel like taking two steps backwards.

-Don’t get me wrong, affiliate marketing and living a lifestyle which is a result of it certainly isn’t for everyone.
+If you're serious about re-skilling and changing your 'work' circumstances, i'll share with you a link in just a sec to the education program I studied did last year, which i'd go as far as to say has changed my life.
+Don’t get me wrong, affiliate marketing and all things digital is not a lifestyle for everyone.
 The subconscious security that arises from a routine of getting up each day and going to a workplace is what keeps many people going, so for those who enjoy this process, keep doing what you’re doing.

 I however, am really not one of those people.
 As well as being grounded (location wise) in a position, I’ve always hated the way that me adding immense value within my role is causing somebody else a huge amount of success and money (sounds strange for a teacher I know, but as a course leader when your course is successful and your numbers each year increase through your work, you in turn make that school or college more money, not yourself!).
 I made a pact with myself when leaving this position, that from here on I would try to ensure that the time and energy I put into a job will directly affect my own income if done successfully.
 Because let’s face it, if you’re an amazing and inspiring teacher, not only is your wage capped for ever and ever A-men, but year on year you are likely to receive funding and resource cuts until you finally decide to change career!